th507/EventList/README.md

 	foo.destroySingleton(rootElementSelector);

-If you want to destroy all previous singletons, you can use
+If you want to destroy all previously created singletons, you can use

 	EventList.destroySingleton();